 Not to be missed in spring, Roseto Comunale (the municipal rose garden) on Aventine Hill is home to over a thousand varieties of the blossom.
 It's a feast for the senses as roses fill the air with their fragrant scent and add lively color to the park.
 Settle on one of the benches dotted around the garden and breathe it all in.
 The park is open from early May until late June, when the flowers are at their fullest and the weather isn't too hot.

 Family favorite: Villa Celimontana

-Set into Celio Hill, just a ten-minute ride from our Radisson Blu es.
-Hotel, Rome, this former vineyard and grand 17th century villa were once owned by the Mattei family.
+Set into Celio Hill, this former vineyard and grand 17th century villa were once owned by the Mattei family.
 Today, the gardens are the main attraction; dotted with marble statues, winding walkways and an impressive obelisk, they're the perfect setting for a relaxed family stroll.
 The Villa also hosts a jazz festival every summer, and there's a playground and pony rides to keep the kids entertained.
 Nearby Parco del Celio provides some welcome shade from the fierce Roman sun, so bring a book and join the locals when it's time to cool off.